tandiljuan/docker-zola/README.md

 Taken from its repository description, Zola is a fast [static site generator](https://en.wikipedia.org/wiki/Static_site_generator) in a single binary with everything built-in.

-To build the container image, it is necessary to run the following command.
+The container image is available on [Docker Hub](https://hub.docker.com/r/tandiljuan/zola).
+However, if you want to build it, you need to run the following command.

 ```bash
 export RUST_VERSION="1.79" && \